 - Kia EV9

-“These (dedicated Kia EVs) will simply be named EV1 to EV9,” Habib said at the new Kia brand showcase event yesterday.
-Hyundai is also following an alphanumerical nomenclature for its upcoming dedicated EVs (Hyundai Ioniq) that are put on the E-GMP architecture.
+“These (dedicated Kia EVs) will simply be named EV1 to EV9,” Karim Habib said at the new Kia brand showcase event in January 2021.
+Hyundai also follows an alphanumerical nomenclature for dedicated EVs (Hyundai Ioniq) that use the E-GMP architecture.
+In the case of Hyundai, odd numbers are designated exclusively to crossovers.

-Crossovers and SUVs have been in a rally globally, and their popularity is likely to grow exponentially in the EV era.
-There are two reasons to support this expectation; the scenario now is such that SUVs and EV technology can help each other to thrive.
+Crossovers and SUVs have been in a rally globally, and their popularity will grow exponentially in the EV era.
+Two reasons support this expectation; the scenario now is that SUVs and EV technology help each other thrive.

 Featured Image Source: Kia